This ain’t no Hallowe’en1.

 Around 1pm, the “Tour de Badakurch” bicycle race is in full effect, but the “Maschkera Radl Rennen” is no ordinary race.
 To mark the annual Fasching festival here in the Loisach river valley, the Sunday bike race through Partenkirchen involves decorated bicycles and riders outfitted with garish colourful costumes.
 There are race judges: it’s not about best speed, but completely about the costume.

-A cry pierces the daytime murmur in town: “YOO-hoo-hoooo!”
+It’s Faschingsdienstag (Shrove Tuesday) and a cry pierces the daytime murmur in town: “YOO-hoo-hoooo!”

 Some time passes, and there it goes again, as a second voice begins when the first voice ends.
 It sounds like “yodelus interruptus”, pinned between inquiry and declaration.
 It seems as if each cry is stuck between a question of timing to call out and a statement of intent to let loose.